drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_DB_DOWNLOAD_SOURCE`

-Where the database is downloaded from: - "url" - directly from URL as a file using CURL. - "ftp" - directly from FTP as a file using CURL. - "acquia" - from latest Acquia backup via Cloud API as a file. - "lagoon" - from Laggon master enveronment as a file. - "docker_registry" - from the docker registry as a docker image. - "none" - not downloaded, site is freshly installed for every build.<br/>Note that "docker_registry" works only for database-in-Docker-image database storage (when [`$DREVOPS_DB_DOCKER_IMAGE`](#drevops_db_docker_image) variable has a value).
+Database can be sourced from one of the following locations: - "url" - directly from URL as a file using CURL. - "ftp" - directly from FTP as a file using CURL. - "acquia" - from the latest Acquia backup via Cloud API as a file. - "lagoon" - from Lagoon master enveronment as a file. - "docker_registry" - from the docker registry as a docker image. - "none" - not downloaded, site is freshly installed for every build.<br/>Note that "docker_registry" works only for database-in-Docker-image database storage (when [`$DREVOPS_DB_DOCKER_IMAGE`](#drevops_db_docker_image) variable has a value).

 Default value: `curl`

+### `DREVOPS_DB_DOWNLOAD_SSH_KEY_FILE`

+SSH key file used to access Lagoon environment to download the database.
+Create an SSH key and add it to your account in the Lagoon Dashboard.

+Default value: `HOME/.ssh/id_rsa`

 ### `DREVOPS_DB_EXPORT_BEFORE_IMPORT`